MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-copilot.md

 ```
 ***

+For more information on managing resource groups, see [How to manage Azure resource groups with the Azure CLI](./manage-azure-groups-azure-cli.md).

 ## Look up an Azure CLI script using Microsoft Copilot

 Suppose you encounter an Azure CLI script that includes references and parameters that are new to you.
 Use Microsoft Copilot to look up the reference command by entering the command as if you were in the terminal: